GanapathySundar/Trello-JIRA-Sync/README.md

 # Trello-JIRA-Sync
-My own custom bot which will help me to sync my subtasks recorded in JIRA to be available as cards on my personal Kanban.
+A custom application for my personal task tracking and work activity tracking